Seagate/cortx/doc/CORTX on JBOD.rst

   **Warning**: Do not update CentOS 7.7 release as it will break CORTX.
 Operating system updates are not supported at the moment.

-  While there are no specific requirements for installing the CentOS 7.7, we recommend you to follow the following guidelines:
+  While there are no specific requirements for installing the CentOS 7.7, we recommend you to perform the following 4 steps.

   a.
 Use at least two identical internal HDDs in each server (see Server Reference Configuration above).